Let’s Find Your New Home

 - Has no more than one CCJ up to the value of £300

 - Is not a student

 Typically, your initial tenancy is just 6 months which flys by!
 After this we are always very flexible so you can either sign again to have the security of another fixed period which could be 6 – 12 months or you automatically become a periodic tenant which means you continue to pay your rent each month and are still bound by the same conditions of your tenancy agreement.

-Once you’ve viewed a room and you’d like to reserve it then we’ll send you a holding form with bank details to pay the holding deposit.
+Once you’ve viewed a room and you’d like to reserve it then we’ll send you a holding form with bank details to pay a £90 holding deposit.
 Only pay a holding deposit if you’re serious about taking on the tenancy.
 The Holding Deposit is not refundable if you:

-Yes.
-This is usually £200 although may vary according to the property.
+Yes, the deposit is 1 month’s rent.
 The deposit is paid into the Deposit Protection Scheme where it is protected for you and is refundable subject to any deductions against damage or rent owed.

 You’ll need to set up a standing order with your bank using our account details.
 The rent is due on the 1st of the month and where your tenancy starts on a different date your initial payment will include an adjustment to the 1st.

 If you have an issue then please just call us and discuss this with us as we cannot help if we are unaware of your situation.
 Mistakes can be made that cause late payment and whilst not ideal if we know and the timescale is short we can often work with this.
 All further terms for non-payment of rent will be clearly listed in your tenancy agreement.

 Your landlord has insured the building but this will not cover your personal contents.
 It’s always wise to insure your own belongings, especially if you have anything of value.We can provide details of insurers that specialise in professional houseshares – just ask for details.